-Albert Rivera’s musical journey began at the prestigious Laguardia High School in New York City and continued during the summers at the Litchfield Jazz Camp.
-After taking his degree at New School University Jazz and Contemporary music conservatory, he began a career in music that sees him today, a seasoned performer, educator and producer at 34.
-Albert has garnered awards and has a successful career both as a sideman and a leader.
-He won the ASCAP Young Jazz Composer Award in 2009 and the 2012 Chamber Music American Residency Grant.
-Downbeat Magazine has called him “a modern Jazz Messenger.”
-Rivera, equally at home now on the alto and tenor saxophones, has a distinct style he says was greatly influenced by classic jazz greats like John Coltrane and more contemporary sounds, like those of Joshua Redman.
-“When I first heard Elastic by Redman, I knew it was only a matter of time before I adapted it to my own voice.”
+Born in the Bronx, NY, Albert Rivera’s musical journey began early on and flourished at Laguardia High School for Performing Arts in New York City, During those summer months he spent his time at Harlem School of the Arts and eventually at the Litchfield Jazz Camp, which would eventually create a life long partnership.
+After finishing his studies at the New School University Jazz and Contemporary Music Conservatory, he began a career that sees him today, a seasoned performer, educator and producer.
+Albert has won awards as both a sideman and a leader.
+He won the ASCAP Young Jazz Composer Award in 2009 , the 2012 Chamber Music American Residency Grant and most recently the 2021 New York City Artist Corps Grant.
+Critics have called him “a modern Jazz Messenger.”
+Rivera is equally at home on soprano, alto and tenor saxophones and has a distinctive style he says was influenced by jazz greats like John Coltrane and Joe Henderson.

-As a performer, he has appeared at New York venues like Zinc Bar, Smalls Jazz Club, Cleopatra’s Needle, Blue Note, Nuyorican Poets Cafe and countless others.
-He appears often throughout North America with many appearances throughout the Northeast including Connecticut, Baltimore, Philadelphia and Washington DC.
-His collaborators have included Don Braden, Jimmy Greene, Claudio Roditi, Avery Sharpe, Rachel Z, and the great legendary pianist Junior Mance.
-At the Litchfield Jazz Camp, he has appeared with his own group and jazz stars like Matt Wilson, Paul Bollenback and Dave Stryker.
+As a performer, he has appeared in his hometown of New York in venues like Zinc Bar, Smalls Jazz Club, and the Blue Note .
+He maintains a busy travel schedule performing throughout the USA in Baltimore, Philadelphia, Washington DC, Georgia, Florida, Virginia, California, and more, often appearing locally in various towns throughout out tai-state area.
+His collaborators have included Don Braden, Jimmy Greene, Claudio Roditi, Avery Sharpe, Rachel Z, and legendary pianist Junior Mance.
+At the Litchfield Jazz Camp and Jazz Festival, where he is the current Director of Operations, he often appears with his own group and faculty stars like Matt Wilson, Paul Bollenback and Dave Stryker.

-Rivera’s musical journey has led him to a rewarding career as an educator.
-At Litchfield he plays a pivotal role as Director of Operations at Litchfield Jazz Camp and as a trusted advisor to Litchfield Jazz Festival’s Artistic Director.
-Together they choose the star-studded camp faculty and collaborate on festival artistic choices.
-He is long-time artist/composer/band director in residence for a large middle school project each year, Project Poetry Live, run by Litchfield Performing Arts and serving 800 to 1000 students annually.
-He created a program for the Miami Arts Charter School (Miami, FL) to help children continue to learn about the jazz language.
-He is often a guest artist, lecturer, and clinician in various programs nationally and internationally.
+He enjoys a flourishing, rewarding career as an educator.
+He was a long-time artist/composer/band director in residence for a large middle school project run by Litchfield Performing Arts, called Project Poetry Live, which served 800 to 1000 students annually.
+He has created various educational programs such as a week-long summer program for the Miami Arts Charter School (Miami, FL) to help children learn the language of jazz which ran for a few years.
+He is a frequent guest artist, lecturer and clinician in programs nationally and internationally.

 For more info visit www.AlbertRiverajazz.com